niolabs/docs/docs/services/service-design-patterns/join.md

   }
 ]
 ```
-You can use a `Join` block to create a signal where the key is the department name and the value of that key is a list of names in the department.
+You can use a _Join_ block to create a signal where the key is the department name and the value of that key is a list of names in that department.
 ```
 {
   "name": "List Names",